BenMorganIO/exoplanets/README.md

 # Exoplanets

-Exoplanets is an Rails + Ember application for displaying information about exoplanets.
+Exoplanets is a Rails application for displaying information about exoplanets.